 Germany – the fourth-largest financial contributor

-In the course of its 45-year membership, Germany’s multifaceted commitment to the UN has constantly grown.
+In the course of its 47-year membership, Germany’s multifaceted commitment to the United Nations (UN) has constantly grown.
 Many UN institutions are now based in Germany, particularly in Bonn.
-Germany is active in a large number of UN committees, institutions and peace missions and has been a non-permanent member of the Security Council five times, most recently in 2011 12.
-In June 2018, Germany was elected as a non-permanent member of the Security Council for the 2019-2020 term.
+Germany is active in a large number of UN committees, institutions and peace missions and has been a non-permanent member of the Security Council five times, most recently in 2019-20.

-The UN’s two-year budget for 2018 19 amounts to just under 5.4 billion dollars.
-Germany contributes 6.4 per cent of this budget, that is, approximately 155 million dollars per year, thus making it the fourth-largest financial contributor to the regular budget, behind the US (22 per cent), Japan (9.7 per cent) and China (7.9 per cent).
-The 28 member states of the European Union provide around 31 per cent of the UN budget.
+The UN’s budget for 2021 amounts to just under 3.208 billion US dollars.
+Germany contributes 6.09 percent of this budget, or approximately 176 million US dollars, making it the fourth-largest financial contributor to the regular budget, behind the US (22 percent), China (12 percent) and Japan (8.56 percent).

-In 2017, the German Government paid over 3.4 billion euros to the UN system or via the UN system in the form of projects, thus making Germany one of the three largest funders of the United Nations.
+In 2020, the German Government paid a total of more than 5.2 billion euro to the UN system as a whole or via the UN system in the form of projects, thus making Germany the second-largest funder of the United Nations.

-Apart from its financial contribution, Germany primarily provides support to UN peace missions through civilian instruments and by promoting stabilisation mechanisms, diplomatic mediation efforts and post-conflict peacebuilding.
-It also provides peacekeepers, police officers and qualified civilian personnel, as well as valuable capabilities and training measures.
-Some 3500 German security forces are currently deployed to international UN, NATO, EU and OSCE peace missions.
+Germany’s engagement in UN missions is an integral part of German foreign and peace policy.
+Apart from its financial contribution, Germany primarily provides support to UN missions through civilian instruments and by promoting stabilisation mechanisms, diplomatic mediation efforts and post-conflict peacebuilding.
+It also provides soldiers, police officers and qualified civilian personnel, as well as valuable capabilities and training measures.
+Around 3500 Germans are currently deployed to UN, NATO, EU and OSCE missions.

-Since the beginning of 2017, Germany’s military and police role has focused on the UN peace mission MINUSMA, which provides stabilisation support to Mali and the entire Sahel region.
+Since the beginning of 2017, Germany’s military and police role in the UN has focused on the UN peace mission MINUSMA, which provides stabilisation support to Mali and the entire Sahel region.
 Germany’s engagement is accompanied by its continued participation in EU missions, such as the EU Training Mission in Mali and the civilian mission EUCAP Sahel Mali.
-Further key areas of Germany’s support include the NATO and EU operations in Afghanistan and the Balkans, maritime missions in the Mediterranean and the Horn of Africa, and the fight against IS in Syria and Iraq.
-Germany also deploys staff to numerous missions that are under direct UN leadership, such as the missions in Lebanon, the Western Sahara and the Sudan.
-All of the deployments are conducted within the framework of mutual collective security and in accordance with its rule.
+A further focus of German engagement is the UNIFIL Maritime Task Force in Lebanon, whose command passed to Germany at the beginning of 2021.
+Germany is also involved in the UN missions in South Sudan (UNMISS), the Sudan (UNITAMS), the western Sahara (MINURSO), Somalia (UNSOM) and Kosovo (UNMIK).
+All of the deployments are conducted within the framework of mutual collective security and in accordance with its rules.